 The Rogue Olympic Weightlifting Bar may not be a good fit for all home gym owners — for example, if you’re looking for a bar to use for powerlifting, you’re better off snagging a power bar.
-However, if you already have a barbell you use for your powerlifts, and simply need one to rep out your cleans, this is a great option to consider.
+However, if you already have a barbell you use for your powerlifts, and simply need one to rep your cleans, this is a great option to consider.
 Since you’ll be performing movements where the bar rotates in your hands, the moderate knurling ensures this bar won’t rip your hands up — but it still provides a solid grip.
-We enjoyed the center knurling on this barbell as it provided us with extra traction on our chest without being too abrasive.
+We also enjoyed the center knurling on this barbell as it provided us with extra traction on our chest without being too abrasive.

 Tensile strength is very important with barbells since this rating will tell you how strong the bar truly is (tensile strength ratings range from 120,000 to 230,000 PSI).
 This bar features a rating of 215,000 PSI, which is solid for this style of barbell since you likely won’t be able to put the weight limit to the test during an Olympic lift.
-We aren’t sure what that max weight capacity is, but it definitely flirts with around 1,000 pounds.
+We aren’t sure what that max weight capacity is, but it definitely flirts with 1,000 pounds.
 This bar has received approval from the IWF, so if you’re a serious competitor, you may have found your match to prepare for your next competition.

 Who Should Buy the Rogue Olympic Weightlifting Bar

 - Olympic and CrossFit lifters who are looking for a barbell to handle their specific needs.

 - Weightlifting competitors who want an IWF-approved barbell to prep for their next competition.